yipcma/2019-04-19-astrolabs/index.md

 layout: workshop      # DON'T CHANGE THIS.
 carpentry: "dc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
                       # Be sure to update the Carpentry type in _config.yml as well.
+workshoptitle: "Intro to Data Science with Python for Founders"
 venue: "AstroLabs Riyadh"        # brief name of host site without address (e.g., "Euphoric State University")
 address: "Al Imam Malik Rd, 3141 Aas Ibin, Riyadh"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "sa"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)